emehrawn/cli/doc/adr/0009-log-cache-clock-issues.md

    show the logs for the current staging operation.
 2. What is the newest log that can be shown?
    Log Cache is eventually consistent, so very recent logs may be out of order or incomplete.
-We would only want to show the logs that have "settled" (i.e. logs that have been in Log Cache long enough to converge).
+We would only want to show logs once they have "settled" (i.e. logs that have been in Log Cache long enough to converge).

+We also needed to answer a question regarding `cf logs --recent`:

+3. Do we want to define a range of "settled" logs to show, or do we want to show everything currently in the Log Cache?

 ## Decision

 _The change that we're proposing or have agreed to implement._

-1. To determine the oldest log that will be shown: we will 'peek' at the latest log within Log Cache for the application and read from that point (applying a small offset).
+1. To determine the oldest log that will be shown: we will 'peek' at the latest log within Log Cache for the application and read from that point.
 2. To determine the newest log that will be shown: we will not show log envelopes where the timestamp is less than two seconds old.
+3. `cf logs --recent` will always show all logs currently in the Log Cache, regardless of whether they have "settled".

 ### 1. Peeking at the latest log